How to buy a used motorcycle and not get ripped off: Your step-by-step guide to avoid buying a lemon

 Now check their pressures and also adjust and lube the drive chain if necessary and look for any tight spots.
 If this is all good then give the bike a fluid once-over by checking the oil level is correct and also looking at the coolant level.

-Finally, and again this is so often over-looked, ensure all the bike’s lights work, especially the brake light on both the hand and foot lever’s activation.
+Finally, and again this is so often over-looked: ensure all the bike’s lights work, especially the brake light on both the hand and foot lever’s activation.
+Ensure the headlight is at the correct lever for your weight, too.
 And check the horn, although not at 10pm when the neighbour’s kids are asleep!